The Oath Of Optimism

 To remain steadfast and justifiably optimistic in our belief:

-compassion and mercy will always exist in the face
+Compassion and mercy will always exist in the face

 of surrounding doubt and deep despair.